Polyglot Aspire

 This is the key file.
 Drop aspire.config.json in your project root, point it at your AppHost file, set the language, and aspire run just works.
 The CLI reads this to know how to build and launch your app.

-The key message: if your team uses multiple languages, Aspire gives you a single place to define, run, observe, and deploy your entire stack.
-The AppHost language is a choice, not a constraint.
+If your team uses multiple languages, Aspire gives you a single place to define, run, observe, and deploy your entire stack.